aws-samples/foundation-model-benchmarking-tool/docs/benchmarking_on_ec2.md

 **_As of 12/24/2024, this has been tested on `c8g.24xlarge` with `llama 3 8b Instruct` on Ubuntu Server 24.04 LTS (HVM), SSD Volume Type_**

 1. Connect to your instance using any of the options in EC2 (SSH/EC2 Connect), run the following in the EC2 terminal.
-This command installs `Docker` and `Miniconda` on the instance which is then used to create a new `conda` environment for `FMBench`.
-See instructions for downloading anaconda [here](https://www.anaconda.com/download)
+This command installs `Docker` and `uv` on the instance which is then used to create a new Python virtual environment for `FMBench`.

     ```{.bash}